Skip to main content

 • Patient must have a wristband assigned.
 The patient edit screen warns when a geofence level is set but no wristband is assigned.

-• For Room level, a BLE receiver must be installed in the patient's room.
-The edit screen warns when the selected room has no matching receiver.
+• For Room level, a BLE gateway must be installed in the patient's room.
+The edit screen warns when the selected room has no matching gateway.

-• For Facility level, at least one receiver must have Boundary Receiver enabled.
+• For Facility level, at least one gateway must have Boundary Gateway enabled.

 Configuration change propagation